Written by Erin Chamerlik, Nutrition Educator, MS, MT(ASCP)

 ▪ Focus on nutrient-dense, natural whole foods (vegetables, fruits, wild caught fish, free range meats and eggs, seeds and nuts).

-▪ Increase your intake of healthy saturated fats and omega-3 fatty acids from good sources like fish, avocado, nuts, seeds, Grass-fed butter, unrefined coconut oil, Mac Nut Oil, Avocado Oil, and Extra Virgin Olive Oil.
+▪ Increase your intake of healthy saturated fats and omega-3 fatty acids from good sources like fish, avocado, nuts, seeds, coconut oil, avocado oil, and extra virgin olive oil.

-▪ Include high-fiber foods like vegetables, flax seed, chia seeds, berries, avocado, nuts and other seeds.
+▪ Include high-fiber foods like vegetables, flax seed, berries, avocado, nuts and other seeds.

-▪ Avoid nutritional deficiencies by complementing a nutrient-dense eating plan with quality supplementation (Vitamin D3, Probiotics, Omega-3 Fish Oil, Magnesium).
+▪ Avoid nutritional deficiencies by complementing a nutrient-dense eating plan with quality supplementation (Vitamin D3, K2, probiotics, Omega-3 fish oil, magnesium).

 References